Solokiller00Root/BankC/README.md

 Banking Operations:

 Check account balance.
-Transfer money to other users (if recipient exists).
+Transfer money to other users (if the recipient exists).
-Simulate work to earn income and increase account balance.
+Simulate work to earn income and increase the account balance.
 View transaction history.
 User Interaction:

 Simple command-line interface for user interaction.
 Secure input handling and error messages for a better user experience.
-How to Use
+How to Use:

 Execution:

-Download the source code and execute ./build.sh in your terminal.
+Download the source code.
+Execute ./build.sh in your terminal.
 Account Management:

 Choose option 1 to create a new account.